 - If you have a web app, enter a different site URL in the Developer Dashboard for each region.

-Single Version: To support multiple regions within a single app, upload a single APK and/or assign a single site URL for all regions.
+To support multiple regions within a single app, upload a single APK and assign a single site URL for all regions.
 Logic within the app must determine the merchant's region before proceeding with the proper API, App ID, and App Secret.

-- If you have a web app, you can determine the region by:
+- If you have a web app to determine the region:

 client_idparameter from the OAuth Response.
 You should know what Clover region each of your app IDs is associated with.
 This will allow you to make API calls to the correct servers on behalf of your merchants.

-- Looking at the referrer in the HTTP headers when a merchant lands on your site from Clover.
+- Review the referrer in the HTTP headers when a merchant lands on your site from Clover.

-- If you have a web app and a merchant is signing into Clover from your site through OAuth, we recommend separate Sign in with Clover buttons - one for US, and one for EU.
-We will provide an improved solution for multi-region sign-in in the near future.
+- If you have a web app and a merchant is signing into Clover from your site through OAuth, we recommend separate Sign in with Clover buttons—one for the US and one for Europe.

 - If you have an Android app that communicates with Clover only through the Clover SDK, you do not need to determine the region.

-- If you have an Android app that communicates with Clover through the Clover REST API (either from Android or your own server), you can determine the Clover region via the Clover account manager's
+- If you have an Android app that communicates with Clover through the Clover REST API, either from Android or your server, you can determine the Clover region using the Clover account manager

 base_url.
 You'll need to save the merchant-region association for making future calls to Clover for that merchant.